sumhonyou/Artificial-Neural-Network-ANN-on-Real-world-Datasets-Project/README.md

 4. <b>Done</b> (remember to check whether need commmit or not even though you didn't do anything on the code)

-## What have I done
+## What Have We Done
 - Tunning the MLP model
 - Visualisation
-- include early stopping
+- Include early stopping
-- include metrics (classification, confusion matrix, training & validation linear graph analysis)
+- Include metrics (classification, confusion matrix, training & validation linear graph analysis)

-### Challenges that we have made
+### Challenges that we have Met
 1. Dataset is unbalance (No > Yes) create bias in model inferencing
 - Using Oversampling (increase number of data in the minority group) or Undersampling (reducing the number of majority class) or both
-2.

 ## Metrics
 1. Confusion Matrix